ColinFay/hordes/README.md

 `hordes` makes R available from NodeJS, the right way.

+The general idea of `hordes` is that NodeJS is the perfect tool when it comes to HTTP i/o, hence we should leverage the strength of this ecosystem to build Web Services that can serve R results.
+For example, if you have a web service that needs authentification, using `hordes` allows to reuse existing NodeJS modules, which are widely used and tested inside the NodeJS ecosystem, instead of trying to reinvent the wheel.
+Another good example is NodeJS native cluster mode, and external modules like `pm2` which are designed to launch your app in a multicore mode, and also that watches that your app is still running continuously, and relaunches it if one of the process stop (kind of handy for a production application that handle a lot of load).

-The general philosophy for using `hordes` is that every R function call should be stateless.
+The philosophy for using `hordes` is that every R function call should be stateless.
 With this idea in mind, you can build a package where functions are to be considered as 'endpoints' which are then called from NodeJS.
-In other words, there is no "shared-state" between two calls to R.
-If you want this to happen, you should either register the values inside Node or save it on disk.
+In other words, there is no "shared-state" between two calls to R—if you want this to happen, you should either register the values inside Node, save it on disk, or use a database as a backend.

 Examples below will probably make this idea clearer.